Gedackt: Sound

 The gedackt produces a moderately soft, bland, flute-like tone, invaluable for basic ensemble sound in the pipe organ.
 The stopped design eliminates many high overtones, leaving the classic sound of the gedackt, which blends seamlessly with almost all other stops.
 It is similar in sound to the bourdon, but is usually softer and somewhat sweeter in tone.
 The bourdon's heavier construction and square-walled pipes gives it a more pronounced and weighty tone.

 The gedackt's strong fundamental tone is never lost, but is absorbed into combination, making a new "whole", rather than standing alone as a distinct sound in combination with other stops.
 Yet, used as a solo voice, the gedackt has a contemplative and relaxing sound in its lower registers, and a singing and plaintive tone in the treble notes.
 Large organs will sometimes have a gedackt especially voiced for solo work, frequently labeled as a "Lieblich" ("lovely") gedackt or "Singengedackt" on the stop knob.
-Gedackts can be built in all pitch ranges used on the organ, but they are most common at 8′ and 4′ pitch in the manuals, and 16′ pitch in the pedals.
+Gedackts can be built in all pitch ranges used on the organ, but they are most common at 8 ft and 4 ft pitch in the manuals, and 16 ft pitch in the pedals.

 It is of interest that two very small gedackt pipes, fitted with bellows, are what produce the common cuckoo bird call on the striking of a traditional mechanical cuckoo clock.